 - Optionally connect the 4-pin PWM connectors of the fans to the 2-way headers of the pump.

 - Connect the SATA cable of the pump to the PSU.

 - This would complete the installation.

-The best thing about AIOs is the maximum clearance and compatibility with respect to the chassis, DIMM slots, PCIe slot.
+The best thing about AIOs is the maximum clearance and compatibility concerning the chassis, DIMM slots, and PCIe slots.
 This cooler has no such clearance issue.
 The tubes are not blocking any DIMM slot and RAM modules of any height can be used.

 The CORSAIR H100i RGB PLATINUM packs multi-zone RGB lighting which creates some stunning and vivid effects.
-The overall lighting is not overly done and the ability to control each LED gives the users an opportunity to create and customize their preferred lighting effects.
+The overall lighting is not overly done and the ability to control each LED allows the users to create and customize their preferred lighting effects.

-In order to control the lighting and functionality of the pump and the fans, the user is required to install the iCUE software which can be downloaded from the CORSAIR website.
-The user is also required to connect the bundled USB cable to the cooler and available 9-pin USB 2.0 header on the motherboard.
+Now, let’s talk control.
+To unleash the full potential of the pump and fans, grab the iCUE software from the CORSAIR website.
+Once downloaded, connect the bundled USB cable to the cooler and slot it into the handy 9-pin USB 2.0 header on your motherboard.

-When the iCUE is launched, it will detect the connected and enabled CORSAIR devices.
-In my case, the CORSAIR H100i RGB Platinum and the CORSAIR Vengeance RGB Pro 16GB DDR4 kit were detected and shown on the list.
-These pictures are coming from our AMD based test bench for which the CORSAIR has sponsored the DDR4 kit.
+In my setup, the CORSAIR H100i RGB Platinum and the CORSAIR Vengeance RGB Pro 16GB DDR4 kit popped up on the list.
+These snaps are hot off our AMD-based test bench, featuring CORSAIR-sponsored DDR4.